Statewide Enterprises, Inc. Qualifying Criteria (revised as of January 1, 2019)

 Credit history must be clean with no late payments, judgments or collection accounts with a minimum FICO Score of 720 (to qualify for the standard deposit).

-If number 1 through 4 of the above qualifying criteria meet the required standard, then qualifying criteria #5 may be adjusted by an increase in the security deposit based on the guide below.
+Qualifying criteria #5 may be adjusted by an increase in the security deposit based on the guide below.
 This increase is in addition to the previous increases in the security deposit listed above.
-If total increases in the security deposit exceed two months, then applicant will be rejected.
+If total increases in the security deposit would exceed two months, then applicant will be rejected.
 Note that collection accounts relating to utilities, phone service and rental properties are looked at more negatively than other collection accounts and may result in a rejection.

 FICO SCORE REQUIRED

 - 720 – Above Qualifying score (no increase in security deposit)

 - 680 – 719 1 month security deposit

 - 640 – 679 1 ½ months security deposit